 Key Methods of the PhreeqcRM API

 The use of PhreeqcRM entails a sequence of method calls that create and initialize the instance, set initial conditions and reactions for the model cells, determine concentrations for boundary conditions, run reaction calculations for a series of time steps, and finalize the instance.
 Although C++ methods are described, equivalent C and Fortran subroutines, generally with the same names preceded by “RM_”, are available for transport codes written in these languages.
-[Simple advection applications are available for C, Fortran, and C++ (http://...]
-[Descriptions of all methods are available as a .chm file http://...]
+(PhreeqcRM is available at http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc.
+Included in the distributions is a simple advection application in C, Fortran, and C++ and documentation of all methods of the API.)

 Create and Initialize PhreeqcRM

-As a C++ class, an instance of PhreeqcRM can be created calling its constructor.
+As a C++ class, a constructor creates an instance of PhreeqcRM.
 Assuming that the source code has been compiled for use with multiple threads (with USE_OPENMP as pre-processor definition), the number of threads (nthreads) and the number of transport cells (nxyz) that represent the nodes or cells in the client transport simulator are parameters for the constructor.
 For multiple processes (with USE_MPI as pre-processor definition), the constructor requires an MPI communicator and the number of transport cells.
 In Fortran or C, the subroutine RM_Create is used to create the instance.

-The action taken when an error is encountered can be set to one of three options: (i) the invoked method returns an error code, (ii) an exception is thrown, or (iii) the program aborts (SetErrorHandlerMode method).
+The action taken when errors occur can be set to one of three options: (i) the invoked method returns an error code, (ii) the program throws an exception, or (iii) the program aborts (SetErrorHandlerMode method).
 A prefix may be defined for the names of the output (prefix.chem.txt) and log files (prefix.log.txt) by using the SetFilePrefix method, and these files are opened with the OpenFiles method.

 The transport simulator must transport each component and provide new concentrations to PhreeqcRM at each time step.
 The minimum set of chemical components for PhreeqcRM is H (hydrogen), O (oxygen), and charge (imbalance).
 However, because the number of moles of water is large compared to all other solutes, the non-water H and O concentrations are several orders of magnitude smaller than the total concentrations, yet PHREEQC requires accurate accounting of the non-water H and O. It is numerically advantageous to consider water as a separate component; therefore, the default set of components is water, total H minus H in water, total O minus O in water, and charge.
 Water can be included or excluded as a separate component by the use of the method SetComponentWater.
 Often the calculation time for transport calculation is small relative to the reaction calculations, so the expense of one extra component transport for water (the default) is minimal.

-The number of cells for reaction calculations may differ from the number of cells in the transport simulator because of chemically inactive zones or symmetry.
+The number of cells in the reaction module instance may differ from the number of cells in the transport simulator because of chemically inactive zones or symmetry.
 A many-to-one mapping can be defined that translates each transport-cell number to a reaction-cell number, such that the number of reaction cells is equal to or less than the number of transport cells (CreateMapping method).
 Regardless of the mapping, PhreeqcRM returns results for every transport cell.

-The reaction cells are defined to have a representative volume, RV, of 1 L. A solution defined in PhreeqcRM input is adjusted (maintaining the same concentrations) to a volume equal to the water content, lC (L), according to
+The reaction cells are defined to have a representative volume, RV, of 1 L by default.
+A solution defined in PhreeqcRM input is adjusted (maintaining the same concentrations) to a volume equal to the water content, lC (L), according to